coolsuse/piCorePlayer-Album_Player/README.md

 Enjoy it!

-port :7778 for Album Player
+port :7778 is for Album Player

-port :7779 for Renderer
+port :7779 is for Renderer